Lhvalenciam/Valenleo/readme.md

-# Check Point Scripts
+# Cisco Scripts
-Scripts to automate VPN and policy rule creation using mgmt_cli.
+Templates for HSRP, Multicast, and VLAN trunking configurations.